rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 /usr/sbin/ip route add default via 192.168.1.1
 ```

-So, what are we doing here?
-First, we rename eth0 to a new name that we can manage.
-We have chosen "net0" here.
-Second, we assign the new static IP that we have allocated for our container.
-In this case 192.168.1.151.
-Now we bring up the new "net0" interface.
-Finally, we need to add the default route for our interface.
+What are we doing here?

+* you rename eth0 to a new name that we can manage ("net0")
+* you assign the new static IP that we have allocated for our container (192.168.1.151)
+* you bring up the new "net0" interface
+* you need to add the default route for our interface

 Make our script executable with: